jeffpiep/SPFD5408/README.md

     tft.begin(0x9341); // SDFP5408

--- ROTATION: This sets up the blank portion of the screen (menu bar) at the TOP
+-- FORK: ROTATION: This sets up the blank portion of the screen (menu bar) at the TOP
 —- tft.rotation: Need for Mega (else screen is showed mirrored)

   tft.setRotation(0); // Need for the Mega, please changed for your choice of rotation initial